kossnocorp/superstate/README.md

 // Send the press event:
 const nextState = pc.send("press()");

-// The next state is "sleep":
-if (nextState) nextState.name satisfies "sleep" | "on";
+// The next state is "sleep" or "on": if (nextState) nextState.name satisfies "sleep" | "on";
 ```